Kabul Polytechnic University

-This University has 3 faculties and 20 departments (courses) that include 12 professional and 8 general subjected departments.

-The university building includes classrooms, laboratory, library, dormitory, place for professors, cafeteria with 1000 capacity, mosque with 500 capacity, sport facility, conference room with 1000 capacities, workshop and leisure center.
+KPU has 8 faculties and 20 departments (courses) that include 12 professional and 8 general subjected departments.
+The university buildings include classrooms, laboratory, library, dormitory, place for professors, cafeteria with 1,000 capacity, mosque with 500 capacity, sport facility, conference room with 1,000 capacities, workshop and leisure center.

-The university building materials were given by the Soviet Union as gift to Afghanistan.
-Engineers from Soviet Union and Afghanistan worked jointly.
-After completion of teaching classrooms and laboratory in 1967 (1346), the university began to offer educational service and in the year of 1972 (1351) for the first time students from this university graduated.

-Until 1980 (1359) students studied till bachelor level and till 1992 (1371) students could study master level in the field of engineering.
+Some of the buildings at the university were built by engineers from both Afghanistan and the then-Soviet Union.
+After completion of teaching classrooms and laboratory in 1967, the university began to offer educational service and in the year of 1972 for the first time students from this university graduated.
+Until 1980 students at KPU studied up to bachelor level, and until 1992 students could study master level in the field of engineering.
 In this period people were educated to PhD level.
 Upon reopening in 2002, it was renamed Kabul Polytechnic University.

-This University is the second largest university in Kabul after Kabul University, Afghanistan.
-Its staff is dedicated to educate the best young professionals in Afghanistan in the area of Engineering and Computer Sciences.
+It became the second largest university in Afghanistan after Kabul University.

-This University is the basic center of training for professional engineering cadres in Afghanistan that has trained thousands of specialists in professions of construction of Civil and Industrial buildings, Hydro technical buildings, Road construction, Architecture, Geology and mining, Geology and exploration of mines, Geology and exploration of petroleum and gas, Chemical technology, Engineering geodesy, Automobile and tractor, Power electric supply for industrial institutions cities and villages in B.Sc., M.Sc., and P.H.D degrees.
+KPU is the basic center for training professional engineering cadres in Afghanistan.
+It has provided BSc, MSc and PhD degrees to thousands of students in the professions of constructing civil and industrial buildings, hydro technical buildings, road construction, architecture, geology and exploration of mines, chemical technology, engineering geodesy, building automobile and tractor, and power electric supply for industrial institutions.
+KPU provides clean drinking water to around 70,000 Kabul houses.